 - Credit by Examinations are graded on an S/U basis.

-Credit-by-exam is available for the following computer science courses:
+Credit-by-exam (written exam and a project) is available for the following computer science courses:

 If you wish to explore the possibility of receiving credit by examination for a particular course, contact the department's Undergraduate Advisor.
 If the Undergraduate Advisor recommends that you proceed with the credit by examination process, obtain the appropriate request forms from Registration and Records.
 Once you have filled in the information requested on the forms, take them to the Department of Computer Science for the signature of the department Chair, and to the Office of the College of Arts and Sciences for the signature of the College Dean.
 Then go to the Office of the Bursar to pay the fee.
 Completed forms should then be submitted to the Office of the Registrar.
 Finally, contact the Undergraduate Advisor to make arrangements for taking the examination.

 During Fall and Spring semesters, the last day to drop a class without the instructor's signature, add a class or change the grade option is the seventh calendar day of the term.
 During any Summer term the deadline is the third calendar day of that term.
 Because of the nature of computer science courses, the department is seldom able to accommodate requests for late adds.

 In accordance with the University policy, if the student has a documented disability and requires accommodations to obtain equal access in this course, he or she should contact the instructor at the beginning of the semester and make this need known.
 Students with disabilities must verify their eligibility through the Office of Disability Services for Students, 413 South Hall, 419-372-8495.

 In accordance with University policy, all final examinations in computer science courses are given during final exam week at the time designated by the Registrar.